 claim our hearts desires; and follow the dictates of our soul

-11. Continued to deepen the connection with divine forces
+11. Continued to deepen our connection with divine forces

-through spiritual and magicial practices of our choice,
+through spiritual and magical practices of our choice,

 asking only for guidance, vision, wisdom and power